jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    * Fork of FreeBSD in April of 2005 by Matthew Dillon.
    * Focused on unique techniques in handling multiprocessing in the FreeBSD kernel
-   * Introduced a new filesystem called [HAMMER](https://en.wikipedia.org/wiki/HAMMER "HAMMER FS") and HAMMER2
+   * Introduced a new filesystem called [HAMMER](https://en.wikipedia.org/wiki/HAMMER "HAMMER FS") and HAMMER

 #### OpenBSD